-The 36-year-old landed the first blow by converting two penalties in Turin — who could forget the height he reached for during his second celebration?
+The 36-year-old landed the first blow by converting two penalties in Turin — who could forget the height he reached during his second celebration?

 Messi struck back with a brace of his own in Manchester before the game was abandoned due to a surplus of influencers invading the pitch in hope of a number one trending YouTube video.

-The two legends stood side by side in the centre circle, exchanging views under covered their mouths as the night suffocated under a mountain of tweets, memes, TikToks and general nonsense.
+The two legends stood side by side in the centre circle, exchanging views under covered mouths as the night suffocated under a mountain of tweets, memes, TikToks and general nonsense.